 Wow, that’s a lot of information to take in, right?
 It’s all pretty easily summed up like this: where waterjet cutting is best for thicker and simpler parts, laser cutting is best suited for thinner, more intricate parts.
 Luckily, you don’t have to worry about choosing between waterjet and laser cutting because SendCutSend proudly offers both and you can trust us to select the right process for your parts.

 General Laser and Waterjet Cutting Service Costs

 Regardless of the cutting process used for your parts, the key factors driving cost are:

 - Time spent on the machine: a more intricate design and thicker material both contribute to the amount of total time spent on the machine

 - Material prices (this includes raw material prices): an expensive metal like copper or titanium will undoubtedly cost more than aluminum, and these prices often fluctuate

 - Quantity of order: the more you order, the lower the unit price, thereby making it worth your while to make a few large orders as opposed to many small orders

 - Automation factors reduce the cost of fabrication by reducing the personnel involved in physical work

-Get your instant free quote now!
+Don’t wait to bring the full spectrum of your dream projects to life – get your instant free quote now today!
 There are no strings attached here at SendCutSend.
 Really.